Vontei/notes/week04/04_exercises/js-jasmine-primer/README.md

   $ npm install -g jasmine
   ```

-1. CD into the "js-jasmine-primer" directory, and then [initialize Jasmine](http://jasmine.github.io/2.0/node.html#section-Init_a_Project) to create a "spec" directive and a JSON configuration file:
+1. Create a new directory called "js-jasmine-primer".
+CD into it, and then [initialize Jasmine](http://jasmine.github.io/2.0/node.html#section-Init_a_Project) to create a "spec" directive and a JSON configuration file:

   ```sh
   $ jasmine init